Top reads in the last years are definitely Knight in Anarchy and Imperial Governor by George Shipway.

 All consistently good in different ways.

 If buying online, I use either Amazon ( no surprise there, although exchange rates mean that I regularly consider locall buys for some thinsg , especially CDs ) and also the Book Depository since its prices include the delivery charge.

-Although the Book Depository is also owned by Amazon, since Amazon stopped the free shipping to my country ( boo, hiss ) , and the Book Depository has good discounts on a regular basis, it is often cheaper to order from the latter ( use the email notification for a price drop to catch the deals you want ! )
+Although the Book Depository is also owned by Amazon, now that Amazon stopped the free shipping to my country ( boo, hiss ) , and the Book Depository has good discounts on a regular basis, it is often cheaper to order books from the latter ( use the email notification for a price drop to catch the deals you want ! )

 Two observations to add : although very reliable, it doesn't track packages in the way that Amazon does, and it only deals in books and related products.